Iassos

 The Bouleuterion, dated to around the end of the 1st century AD, it was constructed of local porous while the stairs and the floor were of marble, Iassos, Caria, Turkey

 The Bouleuterion is dated to around the end of the 1st century AD.
-The dimensions of the structure were 29,5 × 21,75 metres while its capacity has been estimated to 960 spectators.
+The structure measured 29,5 × 21,75 metres, while its capacity was estimated at 960.

 The Bouleuterion, dated to around the end of the 1st century AD, it was constructed of local porous while the stairs and the floor were of marble, Iassos, Caria, Turkey